lbryio/lbry.tech/documents/resources/download-overview.md

 Check the `Claim.Stream.Metadata.Fee` field.
 If it exists, then a payment is required to download this content.
 Get the address, amount, and currency from the Fee, convert the amount to LBC if its not already in LBC, and perform a `sendtoaddress` call to lbrycrd to send the fee amount to the fee address.

+Our example claim does not have a fee.
+If you want to see a claim with a fee, look up claim ID `fbdcd44a97810522d23d5f1335b8ca04be9d776c`.

 ## Find Hosts for SD Blob